Buying a Car in Dubai

-Dealers may work with a specific bank, and offer help arranging financing.
-Do be mindful that bouncing cheques in Dubai is a criminal offence, so be sure to arrange financing well within your means.
+Dealers may work with a specific bank and offer help arranging financing.
+Do be mindful that bouncing cheques in Dubai is a criminal offence, so be sure to arrange financing within a budget.
 Sometimes, it's possible to get better rates from one's personal bank, so do some research beforehand.

 The depreciation rate in Dubai can be as high as 30 percent, so if buying a new car don’t expect to sell it for anything close to the price of purchase.

 Buying a used car in Dubai

 The high expat turnover in Dubai and the small window of time in which many choose to leave have inspired a large second-hand car culture in the emirate.

 There are plenty of used, or “pre-owned”, dealerships in Dubai, and many offer the same sort of service warranty, insurance and help with financing and registration that accompanies new car purchases.
 These benefits do of course come with a price.

 Alternatively, Dubai has auction houses where expats can bid for their buy.
 A bonus of purchasing a car from an auction house is that all cars will have undergone a vehicle check and it is possible to register the vehicle there.
 However, on the negative side, there is no warranty included in the price.

 Buying a used car from a private seller